abhishekmahajan98/legal-clause-finder/README.md

 All successful experiments are eventually migrated to the main production code in `utils/azure_utils.py` and `utils/document_processor.py`.

+In the README.md, I'll update the /upload endpoint documentation to include all the available parameters.
+Here's the corrected version of that section:

 ## API Endpoints

 ### Upload Document